-For many decades, the world has operated its trade on the basis of a nation's comparative advantage-the idea that countries should specialize in producing goods and services they can create more efficiently or at a lower cost than others.
+4. Recessionary headwinds - Together, these dynamics weigh on economic growth.
+Consider that in the U.S., consumer spending producing goods and services they can create more efficiently or at a lower cost than others.
 This system has helped allow for greater global efficiency.
 Disrupting this balance through tariffs may undermine the productivity gains that come from global specialization.